porpose/CSCA20_Project/README.md

 By porpose & MacTavish 29

-*Notice: This might be the most stupid project ever in the history of UTSC's CSCA20 course.*
+*Notice: Please watch out the system volume when triggering the alarm.*

 ### Why we build this system?
 - ~~To earn marks and get GPA 4.0, eventually become a great computer scientist (like Brian) of course!~~